Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Results

 \subsection{Comparison}

-For the high-polarization model, we observe an improvement in the fit error exceeding an order of magnitude relative to standard, non–AI-based extraction methods.
-In the low-polarization regime, the resulting error remains larger when using nominal SNR achieving 3.4\% relative for the TE range which is still better than what is possible by traditional means at the TE scale for spin-1 which is around 5\% relative at in the best circumstances.
-For the area-based model, we again observe a substantial reduction in relative error, again approaching an order of magnitude improvement compared to traditional methods.
-This direct, one-to-one comparison with standard non-AI approaches clearly demonstrates the performance gains afforded by the proposed AI-based techniques.
-Additionally, as pointed out earlier, we are using limited training data for each of the model types to reduce training time.
-For real-world deployment substantially more training would result in improved results and lower overall error.
+For polarizations above a few percent, we observe that the extraction error can be effectively eliminated as a leading contribution, with AI-based extraction reducing the extraction-related contribution to the overall polarization error budget by 1–2\% in some cases.
+In the low-polarization regime, especially in the TE range for Pake-doublet signals, the DNN and CNN still contain residual extraction errors, but these errors are substantially smaller than those from standard extraction methods.
+This direct, one-to-one comparison with standard non-AI approaches demonstrates the performance gains afforded by the proposed AI-based techniques.
+Additionally, as noted above, the benchmarks use limited training datasets to reduce training time.
+For real-world deployment, larger and more fully tuned training ensembles should further improve performance and lower the overall extraction error.

+An additional source of uncertainty, not quantified explicitly in this study, is the effect of covariate shift in the training data.
+This refers to the methodological error introduced when the simulated training distribution differs from the real experimental data to which the model is ultimately applied.
+Minimizing this contribution requires careful tuning and validation of the Monte Carlo training samples so that the simulated lineshapes reproduce, as accurately as possible, both the known theoretical response and the experimentally constrained parameterization under the relevant operating conditions.

+For the controlled examples presented here, this contribution is expected to be negligible because the test samples are generated from the same underlying simulation model used for training.
+In a real experimental implementation, however, substantial effort may be required to minimize this component of the total extraction error.
+This includes tuning the simulated lineshape model, validating the noise and baseline structure, accounting for possible instrumental distortions, and ensuring that the training ensemble spans the range of experimental conditions encountered in the data.

-Although these models achieve substantial reductions in fitting-related uncertainty, it is important to acknowledge instrumental limitations that the AI-based methods considered here cannot directly circumvent.
-In particular, reducing the extraction error to levels well below the Q-meter’s intrinsic relative accuracy of approximately 1\% does not translate into a proportional improvement in the overall measurement precision.
-While such reductions effectively render the fitting uncertainty negligible within the total error budget, a Q-meter–based NMR system cannot exceed this fundamental performance limit without corresponding advances in hardware design and instrumentation.
+Although these models achieve substantial reductions in extraction-related uncertainty, it is important to acknowledge instrumental limitations that the AI-based methods considered here cannot directly circumvent.
+In particular, reducing the extraction error to levels well below the Q-meter's intrinsic relative accuracy of approximately 1\% does not translate into a proportional improvement in the overall measurement precision.
+While such reductions effectively render the fitting uncertainty negligible within the total error budget, a Q-meter-based NMR system cannot exceed this fundamental performance limit without corresponding advances in hardware design and instrumentation.